Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 a numeric Calling Party Number that can survive traversal of mixed SIP and SS7/TDM networks.

-CIDVV relies only on the ability of signaling indicators and failure responses to traverse the network path; it does not require specific response codes to be preserved.
+CIDVV relies on the ability to distinguish between classes of call rejection behavior (e.g., "busy" vs. "not found"), rather than requiring specific numeric response codes to be preserved end-to-end.

 ## Protocol Overview
 {: #protocol-overview }